radawson/informejo/README.md

 - ✅ Personal dashboard with ticket statistics
 - ✅ Filter and search tickets
 - ✅ View ticket history and status changes
+- ✅ Anonymous ticket submission with access code (no account required)
+- ✅ Access tickets via magic link or access code from email

 ### For IT Admins
 - ✅ SSO authentication via Keycloak OIDC